Learn more about this rare type of migraine, its different forms and why it’s important to get an accurate diagnosis and proper treatment.

-Migraine can present in a variety of ways.
-Hemiplegic migraine is a rare form of migraine where people experience weakness on one side of their body (hemiplegia) in addition to the migraine headache attack.
-The weakness is a form of migraine aura and occurs with other forms of typical migraine aura like changes in vision, speech or sensation.
-Hemiplegic migraine is divided into Familial hemiplegic migraine (runs in the family) or Sporadic hemiplegic migraine (happens only in one individual).
-This is a very rare migraine type so if you ever experience new or never-evaluated weakness with your headache, you should seek immediate medical evaluation and not assume you have hemiplegic migraine.
+Hemiplegic migraine is a rare form of migraine where people experience weakness on one side of their body (hemiplegia) along with headache and other symptoms that are often the same as seen in migraine.
+The weakness is a form of migraine aura and occurs with other typical migraine aura signs like changes in vision, speech or sensation.

 Symptoms of Hemiplegic Migraine

 Both familial and sporadic hemiplegic migraine often begin in childhood.
 The symptoms can last for hours to days or even weeks in rare cases, but most will go away completely.